 On November 1, 2022, we entered into an Asset Purchase Agreement with LMI and the equity owners of LMI, Lauren International, Ltd. and Meteor-US-Beteiligungs GMBH.
 Under the Purchase Agreement, we acquired substantially all of the operating assets comprising LMI's polymer mixing and rubber compound production business and also agreed to assume certain liabilities relating to the Acquisition.
-As consideration for the Purchased Assets, we agreed to pay LMI \$92 million in cash, with \$7.1 million of this amount funded into escrow substantially as security for the seller parties' indemnification obligations.
+As consideration for the Purchased Assets, we paid \$91.3 million in cash utilizing funds borrowed under our Credit Facility.
 In connection with the Acquisition, we amended our existing finance lease with Lauren Real Estate Holding LLC for the purpose of adding an additional lease renewal option and increasing rental space by approximately 60,000 square feet of rental space which was added to the 313,595 square feet of rentable area located in Cambridge, Ohio.

 U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions and the military conflict between Russia and Ukraine.
 Although the length and impact of the ongoing military conflict is highly unpredictable, the conflict in Ukraine could lead to market or operational disruptions, including significant volatility in commodity prices, credit and capital markets, as well as supply chain interruptions.
-Russia, Europe's largest provider of natural gas, has significantly reduced the export of natural gas compared to the same time last year resulting in the increase in natural gas prices and the potential for natural gas shortages.
+Russia, Europe's largest provider of natural gas, has significantly reduced the export of natural gas compared to the beginning of the conflict resulting in the increase in natural gas prices and the potential for natural gas shortages.
 If this trend continues, this would not only negatively impact our